 For a brief Bio, click here

 Hi!
 I’m Meghan.
 I’m a children’s novel writer, turned picture book maker.
-I write, craft and photo-illustrate children’s stories, starring two little puppet animals set in nature.
+I write, craft and photo-illustrate children’s stories, starring two handmade puppet animals, set in nature.
 My studio is a beautiful forest, where I imagine their tiny world through the lens of a camera.
 It might seem an odd vocation, but makes a lot of sense that this is what I do…

 As a tiny quiet child called ‘Meghan Mouse’, I was drawn to reading and making things alone, as interacting with humans felt too loud for me.
 I learned to read and sew at an early age and began creating a world I felt happier in – a miniature one, designed for toy mice.
 I made their houses out of any source I could find – food packaging, Lego, clothespins, yarn….
 And when I wasn’t crafting, I studied vast numbers of picture books, wanting to crawl inside them.
 Unfortunately, I slipped away from art in high school and enrolled in engineering at university, but after failing physics miserably, I eventually found my way back ‘home’.